AdaCore/gnatstudio/docs/users_guide/editing.rst

   * :menuselection:`Edit --> Selection --> Pipe in external program...`

-      Open an input window at the bottom of the GPS window where you can specify any external command which are passed the current selection as input.
+      Open an input window at the bottom of the GPS window where you can specify any external command which is passed to the current selection as input.
 If the command succeeds, the selection is replaced by the output of the command.